 We don’t know exactly what colour code she’s using for her notes, but whatever her strategy is, it’s giving us serious aesthetics envy.
 It’s both satisfying and inspiring to watch her be so productive in this video – we wish we crossed off that many items off our to-do lists!

 Productive Lil Study With Me Pomodoro Style 👏 What is Pomodoro Technique & How to Use it | UnJaded Jade

-We love a video that can both give us both inspiration and practical information.
-Jade Bowler is here to teach us about the Pomodoro Technique, a study cycle of 25 minutes of work and 5 minutes of break.
+We love a video that can give us both inspiration and practical information.
+Jade Bowler is here to teach us about the Pomodoro Technique, a study cycle of 25 minutes of work and five minutes of break.
 She doesn’t just talk the talk, though – Jade spends the entire video working through her homework with the Pomodoro timer ticking and resetting along the way.

 Study with Me || 14 Hour Study Day | Ruby Granger

 This is the most calming video involving 14 hours of work you’ll ever watch.

 Skillfully cut down into three-and-a-half minutes, you can see snippets of everything Ruby Granger does on this study day without being overwhelmed by anything.
 The calm music and lack of narration makes this a relaxing warm-up video to watch before starting your own work.
 Or, if you prefer, you could put it on loop during a long work day.

 Study With Me + 10 Productivity / Revision Tips – Cambridge University medical student VLOG #31 | Ali Abdaal